Autumn 2019 NEWSLETTER ISSUE 44

-Welcome to the latest edition of your Newsletter.
+Welcome to the latest edition of your Newsletter and to the

-As you know we are posting details of all meetings on the website as they happen which can be viewed on “springboard-news.com” as can this Newsletter.
-This is therefore a summary of these meetings and other issues.
-Paper copies of the Newsletter will still be delivered where this has been requested.
+We are posting details of all meetings on the website as they happen which can be viewed on “springboard-news.com” as can this Newsletter.
+This is therefore a summary of those meetings and other issues.

-Beddington & Wallington Local Committee (BWLC) - extracts from the meetings held up to September 2017
+Beddington & Wallington Local Committee (BWLC) - meetings September 2018 to March 2019

-Safer Neighbourhood – Wallington North Community Panel Meeting May 2017 to September 2017
+Safer Neighbourhood – Wallington North Community Panel Meetings March 2019 to October 2019

 Councillor’s surgery takes place the first Saturday of every month between 10am -11am at The Trinity Centre Holy Trinity Church Maldon Road Wallington so please pop in if you wish to talk about any issues you have with our Councillors.

 Crosspoint House Stafford Rd Wallington

 The Police moved out earlier this year and now reside in Suttons Police Station where they remain with no progress being made on finding alternative premises in Wallington!!

 This continues to be a problem so please make sure your vehicles and fully secured at all times.